Time (Childish Gambino song)

-"Time" is a song by American rapper Donald Glover, under the stage name Childish Gambino, from his fourth studio album 3.15.20 (2020).
-The song features guest vocals by American singer Ariana Grande and background vocals by American gospel musician Brent Jones and his backing group The Best Life Singers.
+"Time" is a song by American singer Donald Glover, under the stage name Childish Gambino, from his fourth studio album 3.15.20 (2020).
+It was re-recorded and rereleased on the album Atavista (2024).
+The song features guest vocals by fellow American singer-songwriter Ariana Grande and background vocals by American gospel musician Brent Jones and his backing group The Best Life Singers.
 It was produced and written by Glover and Grande, along with DJ Dahi, Ludwig Göransson, and Chukwudi Hodge.
 Australian songwriter Sarah Aarons is also credited for writing and British producer Jai Paul provided miscellaneous production.

 The lyrics to "Time" are about being grateful, growing positively, and forgiving past mistakes.
 Recording of the song took several years, with the production having gone through drastic transformations while the lyrics were left unchanged.
 It debuted in Glover's 2019 film Guava Island, performed by Karla Talía Pino Piloto and Alain Jonathan Amat Rodriguez.
 "Time" received mixed reviews with critics being split on the song's lyrics.
 It peaked at number 21 on the NZ Hot Singles published by Recorded Music NZ.